StylePitcher/stylepitcher.github.io/index.markdown

 We present audio examples from baselines and our methods in this section, including following applications:
 * Automatic Pitch Correction
-* Style Transfer for Singing Voice Synthesis
+* Zero-shot Singing Voice Synthesis with Style Transfer
 * Style-informed Singing Voice Conversion

 ## Automatic Pitch Correction (APC)